chriswrightdesign/websites-for-non-jerks/README.md

 #Typography

-- Can you read the type clearly? on larger screens is your line length limited to (roughly) 75 chars?
+- Can you read the type clearly?
+- On larger screens is your line length limited to (roughly) 75 chars?
+[The Elements of Typographic Style](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881792063)
 - Are your font-sizes and line-heights em/rem based?

 #Screen Size